Phnom Penh & Around

 For most visitors, this region is all about the enigmatic Cambodian capital, Phnom Penh, a chaotic crossroads of Asia's past, present and future.
 If you can pull yourself away from the poolside or escape the lively bars, then exploring the sights around the capital will reward.

 Phnom Penh (ភ្នំពេញ): the name can’t help but conjure up an image of the exotic.
-The glimmering spires of the Royal Palace, the fluttering saffron of the monks’ robes and the luscious location on the banks of the mighty Mekong – this is the Asia many dreamed of when first imagining their adventures overseas.
+The glimmering spires of the Royal Palace, the fluttering saffron of the monks’ robes and the luscious location on the banks of the mighty Mekong – this is the Asia many daydream about from afar.
 Cambodia’s capital can be an assault on the senses.

-Battambang Province (ខេត្តបាត់ដំបង; Bat Dambang), said by proud locals to produce Cambodia’s finest rice, sweetest coconuts and tastiest oranges (don’t bring this up in Pursat), has a long border with Thailand and a short stretch of the Tonlé Sap shoreline.
+Battambang Province (ខេត្តបាត់ដំបង; Bat Dambong) is said by proud locals to produce Cambodia’s finest rice, sweetest coconuts and tastiest oranges (don’t bring this up in Pursat).
+It has a long border with Thailand and a short stretch of the Tonlé Sap shoreline.
 Battambang has passed from Cambodia to Thailand and back again several times over the past few centuries.

-There's something about Battambang that visitors just love.
-Forget the fact that there's really not all that much to do in the city proper.
-The colonial architecture, the riverside setting, the laid-back cafes – they all make up for it.
+There's something about Battambang (បាត់ដំបង) that visitors just love.
+Forget the fact that there's really not all that much to do in the city proper: the colonial architecture teetering into genteel disrepair, the riverside setting, the laid-back cafes – they all make up for it.
 It's the perfect blend of relatively urban modernity and small-town friendliness.

 Koh Kong City